dettonville/dettonville.org/content/news/2019-09-29-mapstruct-1_3_1_Final-bug-fix-released.md

 Most impressive though are the download numbers we get from the Maven Central repo.
 They have doubled since our last release and we have seen an amazing rate of our users upgrading to the latest release.
-As an example here are the numbers for the _org.mapstruct:mapstruct-processor_ artifact:
+As an example here are the numbers for the _org.dettonville:dettonville-processor_ artifact:

 <div style="text-align:center">
     <img src="/images/downloads_09-2018_09-2019.png" style="padding-bottom: 3px;"/>